 Rules and Regulations

-In certain circumstances where Permittees do not comply with District Rules, violations may occur and enforcement procedures are followed by the District, including drought management protocol, as outlined in the District’s Enforcement Plan.
+In certain circumstances where Permittees do not comply with District Rules, violations may occur and enforcement procedures are followed by the District, including drought management protocol, as outlined in the Enforcement Plan (Adopted 08-12-2021).

 Texas Water Code, Chapter 36